BuomYian/alx-backend-python/python-generators-0x00/README.md

 The `stream_users_in_batches()` function demonstrates how to efficiently fetch and yield batches of records, while `batch_processing()` shows how to apply filtering logic to each batch.

+### Lazy Pagination

+Lazy pagination retrieves data in pages on-demand, which is useful for:

+- Handling large datasets without loading everything into memory
+- Efficiently managing memory usage
+- Improving performance by fetching data in smaller chunks

+The `paginate_users()` function fetches a single page of users, while `lazy_pagination()` yields pages one at a time as needed.

 ### Error Handling

 All database operations include try-except blocks to catch and report errors gracefully, making debugging easier.